 The Hamiltonian $H$, generically, has two internal symmetries.
-First, since this is a classical mechanical system the underlying matrix is real-valued.
-By our choice of notation this implies $H^* = -H$ such that its eigenvalues are either purely imaginary or come in pairs with oppositely signed real parts.
+First, since classical mechanics is real-valued, by our choice of notation we have $H^* = -H$ such that its eigenvalues are either purely imaginary or come in pairs with oppositely signed real parts.
 Second, $H$ is pseudo-Hermitian, $ G H G^{-1} = H^\dagger$, where

 is the intertwining operator which is Hermitian as well as unitary.
-This pseudo-Hermiticity arises from the symplectic structure of Hamilton's equations of motion~\cite{melkani2023breaking} ($J$ is the symplectic form~\cite{morrison1998fluid}).
-Pseudo-Hermiticity implies that eigenvalues of $H$ are either real or come in complex-conjugate pairs.
+This pseudo-Hermiticity (a generalization of $\mathcal{PT}$ symmetry~\cite{bender2019PTbook}) arises from the symplectic structure of Hamilton's equations of motion~\cite{melkani2023breaking} ($J$ is the symplectic form).
+Pseudo-Hermiticity implies that the eigenvalues of $H$ are either real or come in complex-conjugate pairs.

-Upon considering the two symmetries together, $H$ must either have pairs of oppositely signed eigenvalues which are purely real or purely imaginary, or it must have quadruplets of eigenvalues with non-zero real as well as imaginary parts forming sets of the form, $\{\lambda, -\lambda, \lambda^*, -\lambda^*\}$.
+Taking the two symmetries together, $H$ must either have pairs of oppositely signed eigenvalues which are purely real or purely imaginary, or it must have quadruplets of eigenvalues with non-zero real as well as imaginary parts forming sets of the form, $\{\lambda, -\lambda, \lambda^*, -\lambda^*\}$.
 We will show that these facts hold true even in the time-dependent case.

 For the energy of the system to be non-negative, the stiffness matrix $K$ is constrained to be positive-definite (in the absence of zero-frequency modes, also called zero modes).
 While this constraint does not introduce any additional non-Hermitian internal symmetries, it enforces the eigenvalues $\omega_i^{\pm} = \pm \Omega_i$ to be purely real.
-The Hamiltonian $H$ can now be transformed via a non-unitary similarity transformation to a Hermitian matrix, which enables the use of the Hermitian topological classification for conservative mechanical systems~\cite{susstrunk2016phonons}.
+The Hamiltonian $H$ can now be transformed, via a non-unitary similarity transformation, to a Hermitian matrix enabling the use of the Hermitian topological classification for conservative mechanical systems~\cite{susstrunk2016phonons}.
 This transformation requires taking the square-root of the matrix $K$; possible complications due to branch-points are avoided if zero modes are excluded.
 In the language of the Hermitian topological classification, the two symmetries noted above are mapped to the Hermitian time-reversal symmetry and the Hermitian chiral symmetry respectively~\cite{susstrunk2016phonons}.

 In the presence of zero modes, an alternate strategy is to use the equilibrium matrix, which links displacements to strains, in place of the dynamical matrix~\cite{kane2014topological,mao2018maxwell}.
 In either case, the topological classification in terms of Hermitian matrices is not applicable to either time-dependent systems or dissipative systems where the frequency eigenvalues are not constrained to be purely real.
 Non-Hermitian symmetries, as used in this work, are arguably more useful since they generalize easily, as we shall see below, to such non-conservative systems~\cite{yoshida2019ring, ghatak2020mechanical, wang2023staticnonHermitian}.
 In the GBL classification scheme of non-Hermitian Hamiltonians~\cite{liu2019topodefects}, the first internal symmetry we identified corresponds to the $K$ symmetry: $H=\epsilon_k k H^* k^{-1}, kk^* = \eta_k \mathbb{I}$ with $\epsilon_k = -1$ and $\eta_k = +1$.
 The second internal symmetry corresponds to the $Q$ symmetry: $H=\epsilon_q q H^\dagger q^{-1}, q^2 = \mathbb{I}$ with $\epsilon_q = +1$.